-Q: DO I NEED TO INFORM THE STUDY ABROAD TEAM OF ANYTHING?
+\mathcal{Z}i DO I NEED TO INFORM THE STUDY ABROAD TEAM OF ANYTHING?

-- Please inform the Study Abroad office in good time of any emergencies, late arrivals, fees queries etc. - It is important to keep UCT informed so that you can receive the correct information processes to follow for an emergency situation.
+- Please inform the Study Abroad office in good time of any emergencies, late arrivals, fees gueries etc. - It is important to keep UCT informed so that you can receive the correct information processes to follow for an emergency situation.

-Q: I HAVE A DISABILITY, WHO DO I INFORM?
+2: I HAVE A DISABILITY, WHO DO I INFORM?

-- It is important that you inform us of your disability when applying. - We will be able to aid you in securing adequate support services for your stay here, such as academic aid, psychological support and/or comfortable housing suited as best as possible to your needs. - When you are offered a place the SSA team can advise and make the necessary arrangements for your stay prior to your arrival in South Africa.
+- It is important that you inform us of your disability when applying; - We will be able to aid you in securing adequate support services for your stay here, such as academic aid, psychological support and/or comfortable housing suited as best as possible to your needs. - When you are offered a place, you can make arrangements with the Disability Service for your stay prior to your arrival in South Africa.

-Q: I WANT TO OPEN A BANK ACCOUNT.
+2: I WANT TO OPEN A BANK ACCOUNT.
 WHAT DO I DO?

-Please visit the administrator of your programme in the Mobility section after registration.
+• Please visit the administrator of your programme in the Mobility section after registration.
 The administrators will issue a letter for you to open a bank account.